-During the year ended June 30, 2022, the Foundation distributed \$6,169,947.16 to the University for both restricted and unrestricted purposes.
+During the year ended June 30, 2024, the Foundation distributed \$4,722,821.79 to the University for both restricted and unrestricted purposes.
 Complete financial statements for the Foundation can be obtained from the University of North Carolina School of the Arts Foundation, Inc., P.O.
 Box 12189, Winston-Salem, NC 27117.

 - B. Basis of Presentation The accompanying financial statements are presented in accordance with accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board (GASB).
-Pursuant to the provisions of GASB Statement No. 34, Basic Financial Statements and Management's Discussion and Analysis for State and Local Governments, as amended by GASB Statement No. 35, Basic Financial Statements and Management's Discussion and Analysis for State and Local Governments, as amended by GASB Statement No. 35, Basic Financial Statements and Management's Discussion and Analysis for Public Colleges and Universities, and GASB Statement No. 84, Fiduciary Activities, the full scope of the University's activities is considered to be a single business-type activity and accordingly, is reported within a single column in the basic financial statements. - C. Basis of Accounting The financial statements of the University have been prepared using the economic resource measurement focus and the accrual basis of accounting.
+Pursuant to the provisions of GASB Statement No. 34, Basic Financial Statements and Management's Discussion and Analysis for State and Local Governments, as amended by GASB Statement No. 35, Basic Financial Statements and Management's Discussion and Analysis for Public Colleges and Universities, and GASB Statement No. 84, Fiduciary Activities, the full scope of the University's activities is considered to be a single business-type activity and accordingly, is reported within a single column in the basic financial statements. - C. Basis of Accounting The financial statements of the University have been prepared using the economic resource measurement focus and the accrual basis of accounting.

 Under the accrual basis, revenues are recognized when earned, and expenses are recorded when an obligation has been incurred, regardless of the timing of the cash flows.